 Imagine how you’d feel if your morning started like this: As the day begins, your leadership team is assembling for its weekly staff meeting.
-They’re smiling, chatting, casually getting coffee, as they gather around the table.
+They’re smiling, chatting, and casually getting coffee, as they gather around the table.

-Before the meeting begins, the team creates “ground rules” that include: respect, open communication, collaboration, nobody gets to be wrong, all ideas are welcome.
+Before the meeting begins, the team creates “ground rules” that include: respect, open communication, collaboration, nobody gets to be wrong, and all ideas are welcome.

 Everyone at the table agrees to the rules.

 The meeting begins with a review of the agenda, which everyone contributed to ahead of time.
 There’s input from all six departments, including how each one can help the others achieve 3rd and 4th quarter objectives.
 Each leader is heard and their contributions are valued.

 Does this sound like a meeting in Shangri-La?

 I know.
 It’s all too good to be true for most of us.